 - End Maintenance Mode: Navigate to the Manage Maintenance Mode page either through Settings under the main navigation or by clicking on the button from the Maintenance Mode banner.
 Identify the Maintenance Mode you want to end, and then click on the X icon from the row.

-When you end a Maintenance Mode, VictorOps will start paging from the beginning of the escalation policy for any triggered incidents.
-You may want to ack and/or resolve all incidents triggered during a Maintenance Mode before you end it in order to prevent paging all the team members who you wanted to mute paging for in the first place.
+- Upon ending Maintenance Mode, paging will be initiated from the beginning of the escalation policy for any triggered incidents.
+NOTE: You may want to ack and/or resolve all incidents triggered during a Maintenance Mode before you end it in order to prevent paging.

 - Triggered incidents with Routing Keys that are a part of other active Maintenance Modes will NOT begin to page, as those incidents are still muted until that Maintenance Mode is ended.

 - All Maintenance Modes that are not ended manually will stay active forever, so remember to end Maintenance Mode once it has served its purpose so that you do not accidentally miss critical incidents.

 - When you end Maintenance Mode members of your team who are on call will receive an email notification that the Maintenance Mode was terminated.

 Rules Engine Alternative

 If you require more granularity than muting paging by Routing Key, you may create a matching condition in our Rules Engine to mute paging for other metadata.
 For more information regarding this alternative, please see the linked Knowledge Base article Rules Engine Transformations.